-The free (Lite) version of Invoice Expert is limited to 100 customers/products, but it retains the features of the paid-for Advanced Edition – which retails at $69.95 (about £55) – including inventory and customer management, invoicing and quoting, purchase orders and inventory management.
+The free (Lite) version of Invoice Expert is limited to 100 customers/products, but it retains the features of the paid-for Advanced Edition, including inventory and customer management, invoicing and quoting, purchase orders and inventory management.

 This free accounting software is a little bit intimidating at first glance, especially in the template-editing screens, but it's straightforward enough.
 It's an American program but it uses your Windows location to set the currency, so it should adjust itself accordingly for those outside the US.

 Adminsoft Accounts is a software accounting package that's powered by advertising to generate revenue, making it free to download and use.
-According to the website, more than 300,00 people have taken advantage of what is a surprisingly thorough free accounting system (and an refreshingly honest set of terms and conditions).
+It delivers a surprisingly thorough free accounting system (and an refreshingly honest set of terms and conditions).